Here is a quick guide to running disaster recovery on each platform.

 Please print off and follow the instructions below if this is the case.

 The ability to do Disaster recovery on HP-UX was not available until Extend version 4.8.
+It is advisable to update to the latest version of Extend if you have a version of Extend 5.2 or less.
 Please see the Download and detailed installation instructions below.

 C:\>ftp myhpux.company.com 220 myhpux FTP server (Version 18.104.22.168 Mon Jul 10 14:16:28 GMT 2000) ready.
 User (myhpux.company.com:(none)): root 331 Password required for root.
 Password: 230 User root logged in. ftp> cd /opt/robelle/bin 250 CWD command successful. ftp> binary 200 Type set to I. ftp> put extend.hpux.bin extend ftp> quit 221 Goodbye.

 -r-xr-xr-x 1 root sys 878898 Mar 14 11:57 extend